mdrkb/mdrkb/README.md

 - Worked on the reporting service that manages the workflow of security-related tickets through the use of project management tool.
 - Refactored the automation of ticket escalation and notification service using service catalog.
 - Developed REST APIs for improved visibility between JIRA and HackerOne reports using Flask.
-- Contributed in internal client library used among S24 security products using Python.
+- Contributed to internal client library used among S24 security products using Python.

 ### **Software Engineer**, [Brain Station 23](https://brainstation-23.com)